CiscoAI/kubeflow-examples/tf-mnist/README.md

         $ ks version

     Ksonnet version must be greater than or equal to **0.13.1**.
-Upgrade to the latest if it is an older version
+    Upgrade to the latest if it is an older version.

 3. Create a [github account](https://github.com) to be able to clone this repository.

 4. Install [virtualenv](https://virtualenv.pypa.io/en/latest/].
-This is *not mandatory* but is needed for the [shell based client](#using-a-local-python-client)
+   This is *not mandatory* but is needed for the [shell based client](#using-a-local-python-client).

-If above commands succeeds, you are good to go !
+If above commands succeeds, **you are good to go!**

 # Installation